05 Sep What can Technology do in Africa: Looking at the Tools and Challenges

 VOTO Mobile and Farmerline are two companies whose mission would suggest a direct consumer strategy.
 VOTO mobile connects the under-heard through cheap two-way communications.
 Farmerline gets relevant information to farmers to improve productivity and yield.

-But it is incredibly difficult to get a farmer or a person off-grid to first know about, then buy into and finally start using a new technology at a rate that will allow a startup to scale effectively.
+But it is incredibly difficult to get a farmer or a person off-grid to first know about, then buy into and finally start using new technology at a rate that will allow a startup to scale effectively.

 One strategy that works is this: “sell upstream” or business-to-business.
 As panelist Alloysius Attah shared, Farmerline later decided to connect with organizations working with farmers rather than farmers themselves.